Authentic Steinway restoration and rebuilding

 Ian Burgess-Simpson has developed the capacity to restore and rebuild Steinways at this level over a period of 25 years and has built a company with the specialist expertise and infrastructure to produce a result that ranks internationally with that of Steinway themselves.

-Four of our technicians have attended Advanced Training at Steinway in Hamburg.
+Our rebuild technicians have attended Advanced Training at Steinway in Hamburg.
 Ian himself has had both Steinway Factory Training and attended the prestigious Steinway Academy for Concert Technicians, where he received one-on-one training from Georges Ammann, Steinway’s Chief Concert Technician for Europe and Asia.

 This blend of up to date knowledge of new Steinway production with decades of restoration of classic Steinways – the oldest Steinways we have restored date back to 1875 – makes us uniquely capable of bringing any Steinway piano up to its absolute optimum condition as a musical instrument, and value as an investment.